yaoxinghuo/SwiftHash/README.md

-# SwiftHash
+# Swift Hash&Convert
-Hash app for Mac, written in swift.
+Hash app for Mac for develop use, written in swift.

+---
+Support Hash Algorithm:
+1. MD5
+2. SHA1
+3. SHA224
+4. SHA256
+5. SHA384
+6. SHA512

+Support Convert Type:
+1. Decimal to Hex String
+2. Hex to Decimal String
+3. String to Base64
+4. Base64 to String